 Like all surgery, TUG flap surgery has some risks.
 Many of the risks associated with TUG flap surgery are the same as the risks for mastectomy.
 If you've had an implant inserted along with TUG flap reconstruction, there are also risks unique to implant reconstruction.
-However, there are some risks that are unique to TUG flap reconstruction.
+However, there are some risks that are specific to TUG flap reconstruction.

 Lumps in the reconstructed breast: If the blood supply to some of the fat used to rebuild your breast is cut off, the fat may be replaced by firm scar tissue that will feel like a lump.
 This is called fat necrosis.
 These fat necrosis lumps may or may not go away on their own.
 They also might cause you some discomfort.
 If the fat necrosis lumps don't go away on their own, it's best to have your surgeon remove them.
 After having mastectomy and reconstruction, it can be a little scary to find another lump in your rebuilt breast.
 Having it removed can give you greater peace of mind, as well as ease any discomfort you might have.